Train-In-Blocks-Ltd/Landing/content/blog/get-set-for-wimbledon-with-these-tennis-themed-workouts.md

 To perform chin-ups properly, hold a pull-up bar with your hands hip-distance apart and your palms facing inwards.
 Then, taking as much time as you need, pull your body up with your arms and your lats until your chin is just above the bar, and slowly lengthen your arms back down.
 You should aim to bring your elbows into your sides

 Aim for three sets of 10 pull-ups, and you’ll quickly notice your game strength and "match play" arsenal improving.

+## Medicine ball throws

+The best tennis players maintain their core upper body strength to ensure they can outlast their opponent and keep up with the physical demands of what can sometimes be a four or five hour match.
+This workout is designed to help you with that. \
+*How to throw:*

+Hold a medicine ball firmly in each hand, and stand with your side several feet away from a wall.
+Rotate your shoulders away from the wall, winding up in preparation for the throw.
+Then, reverse direction, turn your shoulders and release the ball as fast as you can.

+Aim for three sets of five throws per arm.